JanWilczek/wolf-sound-blog/_posts/2021-05-07-circular-vs-linear-convolution.md

 with the periodic convolution of their periodic counterparts

 ![]({{ page.images | absolute_url | append: "/periodic_convolution.png" }}){: width="600" }
 _Figure 16.
-Circular convolution of $\tilde{x}$ and $\tilde{h}$.
+Periodic convolution of $\tilde{x}$ and $\tilde{h}$.
 Its length is 4 and it's periodic._

-We can observe that the circular convolution is a superposition of linear convolution shifted by 4 samples, i.e., 1 sample less than the linear convolution's length.
+We can observe that the circular convolution is a superposition of the linear convolution shifted by 4 samples, i.e., 1 sample less than the linear convolution's length.
 That is why the last sample is "eaten up"; it wraps around and is added to the initial 0 sample.

-Once again: $x$ had length 4, $h$ had length 2, their linear convolution had length 5, the circular convolution length 4, and the "valid" samples were the last three.
-As we will see next the "excessive" one sample wrapped around and "destroyed the first sample, thus we were left with only 3 samples that were identical to linear convolution result.
+Once again: $x$ had length 4, $h$ had length 2, their linear convolution had length 5, the circular convolution had length 4, and the "valid" samples were the last 3.
+As we will see next the "excessive" sample wrapped around and "destroyed" the first sample, thus, we were left with only 3 samples that were identical to the linear convolution result.
+This is what I mean by "time-domain aliasing": the periodic copies of the linear convolution (as implied by the DFT) start overlapping because we didn't left them enough space (="frequency-domain sampling rate") in the DFT domain.
+Thus, we get time-domain artifacts.

 # Valid Samples of Circular Convolution: The Answer

-Let's summarize what we discovered so far:
+Let's summarize what we have discovered so far:
 * Multiplication in the DFT domain is equivalent to circular convolution in the discrete-time domain.
 * $N$-point DFT treats the signals as $N$-periodic.
 * Linear convolution of discrete signals of length $M$ and $N$ has length $M+N-1$.